schuchert/wikispaces/pages/JUnit_Test_Method_Timings.md

          0, vehicle.integration.IVehicleDaoTest.createDuplicateVehicle
 ```

 The first column is 10 digits wide and is the number of milliseconds to run the **test** method.
-It does NOT include the time to run setUp() and tearDown() (or their equivalent [[JUnit 4.xBefore|@Before]] and [[JUnit 4.xAtAfter|@After]] methods.)
+It does NOT include the time to run setUp() and tearDown() (or their equivalent [@After]({{ site.pagesurl }}/JUnit 4.xBefore|@Before]] and [[JUnit 4.xAtAfter) methods.)

 This example uses Log4J.
-To configure Log4J, I first used a [[Commons Logging and Log4j Config|simple configurator]].
+To configure Log4J, I first used a [simple configurator]({{ site.pagesurl }}/Commons Logging and Log4j Config).
 Then I programmatic ally set up an appender in the Aspect so that my logging configuration would not have aspect-based logging information in it (thereby keeping the crosscutting concern more localized).

 The aspect and its associated aop.xml file are listed below.
 Before you can use them, you'll want to set up your environment(warning, you'll have to use your browser's back button to get back to here from these links):
 # Download AspectJ [[http://www.eclipse.org/aspectj/downloads.php|here]].